Improx/ModifiedValues/README.md

 The `Speed.BaseValue` in this context is not used as a hardcoded value at the moment of the modifier's creation, but is instead evaluated each time the operation is called.
 This means that if you override Speed's `BaseValue` at some later point to another value, this modifier will keep working correctly, using the updated base value.

+The small downside to this trick is that the operation is officially "compound" (because it uses one input), even though your custom operation stacks additively instead of multiplicatively.
+Regardless, this is an approach that works.

 ## ![][HeaderDecorator] Previewing Values ![][HeaderDecorator]

 You can preview the value of a ModifiedValue by pretending to attach and/or detach modifiers, without actually affecting the object.
 A plethora of `PreviewValue` and `PreviewValueDetach` method versions exist for this: